rspack-contrib/rspack-chain/README.md

 */
 ```

-By default the generated string cannot be used directly as real webpack config
+By default the generated string cannot be used directly as real Rspack config
 if it contains objects and plugins that need to be required.
 In order to
 generate usable config, you can customize how objects and plugins are
 stringified by setting a special `__expression` property on them: